 Financial Ratios Comparison

-In this section, I present a comparative analysis of the most recent financial ratios for Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO).
+In this section, I’ll provide a comparative analysis of key financial ratios for Rockwell Automation, Inc. (ROK) and Columbus McKinnon Corporation (CMCO) based on the most recent data.

 MetricROKCMCO